-Not knowing what you like is also one of the main reasons why some women aren’t interested in sex.
+Not knowing what you like is also one of the main reasons why some women do not want sex.
 And it makes sense, right?
 If you don’t know what you like about sex, why would you want to have it?

 Solution: Exploring your sexuality and what turns you on is crucial if you want to increase your libido.
 This can be done in lots of ways – by reading a sexy book, watching an erotic film or fantasizing about someone you find appealing.